Luke 'Ming' Flanagan: Dáil Éireann (2011–2014)

-Flanagan was elected to represent the Roscommon–South Leitrim constituency in the 31st Dáil in the 2011 general election, one of twenty members of the New Vision alliance of independent candidates.
+Flanagan was elected for Roscommon–South Leitrim in the 31st Dáil in the 2011 general election, one of twenty members of the New Vision alliance of independent candidates.
 He received 8,925 (18.8%) first preference votes, which enabled him to take the first seat with 12,149 votes on the fourth count, while the two incumbent Fine Gael TDs were elected on the sixth count.
 Neither of the two Fianna Fáil candidates managed to retain the seat of their retiring party colleague, Michael Finneran.

 Upon his election, Flanagan took a 50% salary cut and urged his fellow TDs to follow suit.
 Following his election to the Dáil, Flanagan nominated independent John Murphy to replace him on Roscommon County Council.
 When he was elected in 2011, Flanagan kept his promise to retain only half of his €92,672 salary and distribute the rest to local projects.
 He refused to hand it back to the State, claiming it would only be pumped into the banks.

 In March 2011, one month after being elected to Dáil Éireann, Flanagan announced that he would cease his smoking of cannabis while in Ireland in order to protect his family and focus on the issues for which he stands.
 He said he still intended to smoke cannabis when abroad.
 This followed a formal complaint lodged to the Garda Síochána by a Fianna Fáil councillor from Kilkenny about his cannabis use.
 Flanagan said: "...my wife and children are the most important people on the planet to me and I don't want my kids to witness the Garda calling to the house."
 He said he would continue to campaign for the legalisation of cannabis.

 In July 2011, Flanagan was linked to an incident in which a Dáil microphone picked up a conversation he had with fellow independent TDs Shane Ross and Mick Wallace.
 During the exchange the trio appeared to be disparaging the appearance of Fine Gael TD Mary Mitchell O'Connor.
 Wallace initiated the conversation by saying "Miss Piggy has toned it down a bit today".
 Flanagan was heard saying "they’d want to ban her wearing pink" and Ross commented that "she normally wears the most garish colours".